Ahmedabad: Modern history

 The Indian independence movement developed roots in the city when Mahatma Gandhi established two ashrams – the Kochrab Ashram near Paldi in 1915 and the Satyagraha Ashram (now Sabarmati Ashram) on the banks of the Sabarmati in 1917 – which would become centres of nationalist activities.
-During the mass protests against the Rowlatt Act in 1919, textile workers burned down 51 government buildings across the city in protest at a British attempt to extend wartime regulations after the First World War.
-In the 1920s, textile workers and teachers went on strike, demanding civil rights and better pay and working conditions.
-In 1930, Gandhi initiated the Salt Satyagraha from Ahmedabad by embarking from his ashram on the Dandi Salt March.
+During the mass protests against the Rowlatt Act in 1919, textile workers burned down 51 government buildings across the city in protest against a British attempt to extend wartime regulations after the World War I. In the 1920s, textile workers and teachers went on strike, demanding civil rights and better pay and working conditions.
+In 1930, Gandhi initiated the Salt March from Ahmedabad by embarking from his ashram on the Dandi March.
 The city's administration and economic institutions were rendered inoperative in the early 1930s by the large numbers of people who took to the streets in peaceful protests, and again in 1942 during the Quit India Movement.

 Post-independence

 Following independence and the partition of India in 1947, the city was scarred by the intense communal violence that broke out between Hindus and Muslims in 1947.
 Ahmedabad was the focus of settlement by Hindu migrants from Pakistan, who expanded the city's population and transformed its demographics and economy.

-By 1960, Ahmedabad had become a metropolis with a population of slightly under half a million people, with classical and colonial European-style buildings lining the city's thoroughfares.
-It was chosen as the capital of Gujarat after the partition of the State of Bombay on 1 May 1960.
+By 1960, Ahmedabad had become a metropolis with a population of over one million people, with classical and colonial European-style buildings lining the city's thoroughfares.
+It was chosen as the capital of Gujarat after the partition of the Bombay State on 1 May 1960.
 During this period, a large number of educational and research institutions were founded in the city, making it a centre for higher education, science, and technology.
 Ahmedabad's economic base became more diverse with the establishment of heavy and chemical industry during the same period.
-Many countries sought to emulate India's economic planning strategy and one of them, South Korea, copied Ahmedabad's second "Five-Year Plan".
-Post independence Ahmedabad has seen development in manufacturing and infrastructure.